 One of the vital requirement of ferromagnetic material is that ions and atoms should possess permanent magnetic moments.
-Some of the ions and atoms consist of the permanent magnetic moment that may be considered has a dipole that comprises of north pole separated from a south pole.
+Some of the ions and atoms consist of the permanent magnetic moment that may be considered as a dipole that comprises of north pole separated from a south pole.

 Some degree of dipole alignment can be witnessed has there existed a large atomic magnetic moment.
 This type of magnetic arrangement can be found in some elements such as iron, cobalt, nickel, and their alloys.

 Beneath is a table that states ferromagnetic materials and compounds that exhibit spontaneous magnetization.

 |Spontaneous Magnetization (Curie Temperature in K)||Ferromagnetic Materials|

-Heusler alloy is a ferromagnetic metal alloy where in its constitutions itself is not ferromagnetic whereas stainless steel is a non-magnetic alloy which is completely comprised of ferromagnetic materials.
-Non – Crystalline ferromagnetic materials are made my expeditious cooling of liquid.
+Heusler alloy is a ferromagnetic metal alloy wherein its constitutions itself is not ferromagnetic whereas stainless steel is a non-magnetic alloy which is completely comprised of ferromagnetic materials.
+Non – Crystalline ferromagnetic materials are made my expeditious cooling of the liquid.
 They possess very low hysteresis loss, high electrical resistivity, low coercivity and high permeability.

-Some of the antiferromagnetism includes ferrous oxide, nickel oxide, chromium and manganese fluoride.
+Some of the antiferromagnetism includes a ferrous oxide, nickel oxide, chromium and manganese fluoride.
 In antiferromagnetism, the forces between the adjacent atomic dipoles tend to possess signs opposite to that of ferromagnets.
 Beneath is a table that provides a Neel temperature of the antiferromagnetic substance.